marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab01.md

 # Exercise 2: Verify Preconfigured CI-D Components
-In this exercise, you will access the `CI-D` environment connected to your `CI-J` app and verify that the required data and configuration are available for the workshop.
+In this exercise, you will access the `CI-D` environment connected to your `CI-J` app and we will verify that the required data and configuration are available for the workshop.

 **Step 1.
 Open Settings in Customer Insights - Journeys**
 - In the Customer Insights - Journeys app, navigate to the bottom-left corner and click Real-time journeys